Menu

 Jenny and I noticed that although our incoming-call rate had more than doubled once this wiring had taken place Telstra was still unable to provide a satisfactory reason as to why we were still having problems".
 (Refer to exhibit AS 520) File AS-CAV Exhibits 648-a to 700 )

 If the arbitrator had conducted my arbitration with the diligence and thoroughness required by the Commercial Arbitration Act 1984, and had taken the time to meticulously investigate all of my ongoing claims related to telephone and fax issues, Darren and Jenny Lewis would have been spared the profound heartache they endured after purchasing a business that relied heavily on telephone communications.
-Both John Pinnock from the Telecommunications Industry Ombudsman (TIO) and Telstra failed to disclose the critical findings from their investigations—carried out after my arbitration on January 14, 1998—which clearly indicated that the phone problems I had reported continued to impact Darren’s business.
+Both John Pinnock from the Telecommunications Industry Ombudsman (TIO) and Telstra failed to disclose the critical findings of their investigations, conducted after my arbitration on January 14, 1998, which clearly indicated that the phone problems I had reported continued to impact Darren’s business.
 Had the TIO and Telstra been transparent and diligent in examining my valid claims, the Lewis family would likely have avoided the anguish they faced.

-1 October 2006: Darren Lewis wrote to the Hon David Hawker MP, Speaker in the House of Representatives (Refer to exhibit AS 682 File AS-CAV Exhibits 648-a to 700 ) noting
+On October 1, 2006, Darren Lewis reached out to The Hon.
+David Hawker MP, Speaker of the House of Representatives (refer to exhibit AS 682 File ), noting:

 "The technician, who comes from Colerain (also part of your electorate) advised me that he was aware that the problems I am experiencing now are the same problems experienced by the previous owner of the business (Alan Smith).
 When I asked him why this would be, he replied that the problems were caused because the wiring was so old that it was now totally incompatible with all the new technology (‘totally’ was his exact word).